zarthur/CSCC-Fundamentals-Android-Notes/week_15/readme.md

 *CloseableHttpClient* to make our HTTP requests.
 We create the client using the *HttpClientBuilder* class that allows us to create a client and specify certain client configuration options if necessary.
-In the *get()* method, we use create an instance of the *HttpGet* class using a string-based URL, execute the request, and check the status of the response.
+In the *get()* method, we create an instance of the *HttpGet* class using a string-based URL, execute the request, and check the status of the response.
 If the response doesn't indicate success, we throw an exception.
 If the response does indicate success, we convert the response to a string using a static method on the